Time to wake up to the real costs of workers losing sleep

 From sleep pods to sleep coaching, organisations are starting to take the sleeping patterns of their employees seriously as tiredness and exhaustion take their toll on economic productivity

-Workplace wellbeing has grown as a corporate priority around the world in recent years, with companies investing heavily in wellbeing strategies, spaces, services and support.
+Workplace wellbeing has grown as a corporate priority, especially since the pandemic, with companies investing heavily in wellbeing strategies, spaces, services and support.
 Yet one of the core components of health is often overlooked despite being a driver of mental and physical wellness: sleep.

 There is a clear and growing body of scientific evidence that proves that sleep is linked to better performance and productivity.
 The research presents a compelling business case for organisations to invest in better tools, environments and coaching to help employees have better-quality sleep and, in return, work more effectively.
 As more employees are working remotely as a result of the Covid-19 pandemic, it is becoming more crucial than ever for businesses to provide guidance and support when it comes to employees’ sleep.

 Research conducted by the Rand Corporation found that exhaustion has an economic impact globally.
 It is estimated that the US lost 2.3 per cent of its gross domestic product, Japan 2.9 per cent, and the UK 1.9 per cent due to worker tiredness and exhaustion, so it pays to have a workforce with a healthy sleep regime.